Iyyunni Chalakka

 C. R. Iyyunni (15 October 1890 - 21 January 1961) was an Indian National Congress politician from Thrissur, Kerala.
 He was a member of Parliament for Travancore-Cochin from 1952 to 1957.

 Early life and education

 Shri Iyyunni Chalakka was born on 15 October 1890.
 His father was Shri Rappayi.
 He was educated at C.M.S.
-High School, Trichur, Maharaja's College, Ernakulam, Madras Christian College, Madras and Law College, Trivandrum.
+High School, Trichur, Maharaja's College, Ernakulam, Madras Christian College and Government Law College, Thiruvananthapuram.